taylorhakes/painless/README.md

 [![Build Status](https://travis-ci.org/taylorhakes/painless.svg?branch=master)](https://travis-ci.org/taylorhakes/painless)
 [![Coverage Status](https://coveralls.io/repos/github/taylorhakes/painless/badge.svg?branch=master)](https://coveralls.io/github/taylorhakes/painless?branch=master)

-Simple test structure that is easy to learn and use.
-All tests are really fast because of the lightweight syntax.
+Simple test structure that is easy to learn, use and debug.
+Tests can be run with a standard node command `node test.js` allowing you to use all the existing node tools.
+Tests are really fast.
+In some cases 10-20x faster than other libraries.
+Out of the box tests can use Es6/Babel, Promises, Async/Await, Generators, Observables, Callbacks and more.
-  The code base is really small.
-Less than 500 lines.

-## Example Test
+## Example Tests
 ES6
 ```js
 import { createGroup, assert } from 'painless';